lukatavcer/onscreen-translations/README.md

 ## Bugs

 ### CAREGIVER TAB
+0) weekday names in the "Daily Updates" settings section time select input also has English locale
+    - Select time -> "Izberi čas"
+    - Cancel -> "Prekliči"
+    - Confirm -> Potrdi
 1) "recentCalls" this section has time since the call in English, probably just a missing locale for the datetime plugin, example: "Yesterday at 2:58 PM" + "Missed" is not translated.
 2) Registration email is in English
 3) The name of the person in the Favorites section ("Luka's Priljubljeni" -> "Priljubljeni stiki osebe Žiga")